JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 })
 ```

-We thus observe the button so that when clicked, a message is sent to the front-end, via the WebSocket.
+We thus observe the button so that when clicked, a message is sent to the front end, via the WebSocket.
 Note that the `sendCustomMessage` method __must take data,__ hence the empty `list` that is used as the second argument.
 That, of course, won't do anything as we are yet to add a handler in JavaScript to handle this `classify` message that is sent.

 Looking back at the documentation of ml5.js we observe that before we can classify the image, the model should be loaded: we start by placing this code in the `classify.js` application.